-- If, despite high quality teaching and targeted additional SEN support, the child continues to demonstrate significant cause for concern,and/or the child continues to make less than expected progress then a TAC meeting to discuss the potential need for an EHCP will be arranged between the parent, SENCo and all relevant agencies.
-From this meeting 'next steps' shall be agreed and managed by the appropriate agency. - A range of written evidence is collected and submitted from all parties involved with the child's education and health provision. - The EHCP is reviewed bi-annually (children under 5) and targets are set termly in conjunction with teachers, SENCO and parents. - Parents are able to request an EHC needs assessment and in some cases a 'graduated approach' may not be necessary if a child has a high level of need.
+- If, despite high quality teaching and targeted additional SEN support, the child continues to demonstrate significant cause for concern and/or the child continues to make less than expected progress, then a TAC meeting to discuss the potential need for an EHCP will be arranged between the parent, SENDCo and all relevant agencies.
+From this meeting 'next steps' shall be agreed and managed by the appropriate agency. - A range of written evidence is collected and submitted from all parties involved with the child's education and health provision. - The EHCP is reviewed twice a year (children under 5) and targets are set termly in conjunction with teachers, SENDCo and parents. - Parents are able to request an EHC needs assessment and in some cases a 'graduated approach' may not be necessary if a child has a high level of need.

-SENCO and arrangements for co-ordinating the provision of education for children with special educational needs at BNSCC.
+SENDCo and arrangements for co-ordinating the provision of education for children with special educational needs and/or disabilities at BNSCC.

-Emma Williams, Headteacher, is the named person for SEND.
-Our teacher, Camilla Alton, provides SEN support and is out of the classroom as needed to facilitate this.
-She is responsible for co-ordinating the day-to-day provision of education for pupils with SEND.
-The SENCo takes responsibility for establishing an individual SEND profile for pupils with SEND.
+Our SENDCo is Camilla Alton.
+She is responsible for co-ordinating the day-to-day provision of education for pupils with SEND and takes responsibility for establishing an individual SEND profile for pupils with SEND.
 This is completed following extensive observation by all staff and discussion with key staff, particularly the class teacher.

-All staff contribute observations and each class teacher, with the support of nursery nurses, maintains a record of development and learning and makes a major contribution to review of targets set within individual education plans for pupils with SEND.
-The SEND support teacher oversees all records for pupils with SEND supported by the SENCo and Deputy Headteacher.
+- All staff contribute observations and each class teacher, with the support of nursery nurses and other support staff, maintain a record of development and learning and makes a major contribution to review of targets set within individual education plans for pupils with SEND.
+The SENDCo oversees all records for pupils with SEND. - The SENDCo and Deputy Headteacher liaise with other staff about pupils' SEND. - The SENDCo timetables extra support or resources for pupils with SEND. - The SENDCo, with the involvement of key staff such other senior leaders, teachers and nursery nurses, advises staff on strategies for meeting pupils' SEND.

-- The SEN support teacher with the support of the SENCo and Deputy Headteacher and our nursery nurse with a particular interest in SEND liaises with other staff about pupils' SEND. - The SENCo timetables extra support or resources for pupils with SEND. - The SENCo with the involvement of key staff such other senior managers, and nursery nurses, advises staff on strategies for meeting pupils' SEND. - The SENCo together with the SEN support teacher and class teachers manage learning support assistants. - The SENCo with support from the SEN support teacher, with the support of class teachers on a day to day basis, liases with parents of pupils with SEN. - The SENCo is supported by the SEN support teacher in liaising with outside agencies such as Local Authority support and educational psychology services, health and social services and voluntary bodies
+- The SENDCo and class teachers manage learning support assistants. - The SENDCo, with the support of class teachers on a day-to-day basis, liaises with parents of children with SEND. - The SENDCo liaises with outside agencies such as Local Authority support and educational psychology services, health and social services and voluntary bodies